shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 data2023 = pd.DataFrame(rows, columns= headers)
 ```

-Be sure to close the driver when you are finished scraping the data.
-Using the following:
+Be sure to close the driver when you have finished scraping the data.
+By using the following:

 ```
 driver.close()